 The group issued demands that Deters immediately retry Tensing in Hamilton County and also demand "a revamped jury selection process."

 The other group -- the Cincinnati Black Clergy -- held a press conference outside Deters' office shortly after the other demonstration ended.
 Prominent area minister Bishop Bobby Hilton spoke for the coalition at the press conference and announced a set of demands on behalf of the DuBose family.

 "We call out and we ask Mr. Deters, please make a decision to retry this case quickly," Hilton said.
 "We would like to hear from Mr. Deters one week from today."

 Deters is required to make a decision whether or not to retry before Nov.
 28.

 Tensing's yearlong murder trial ended Saturday in a mistrial.
 After 25 hours of deliberation, the 12 jurors could not agree on a verdict.
-Four jurors said Tensing was guilty of murder, four thought he was not guilty and four said he was guilty of voluntary manslaughter.
+Four jurors said Tensing was guilty of murder; eight said he was guilty of voluntary manslaughter.

 "We are actively speaking with the jurors to find out what happened," Deters said on 700 WLW Monday.
 "We'll make a determination whether or not there's a probability of success at trial."

 Mathews said he's troubled by city leaders and activists' reactions to the mistrial.

 "It seems like everybody wants to build a gallows out in front of the courthouse and skip a retrial.
 Let's just hang Ray Tensing," Mathews said.
 "Their definition of justice is a conviction.
 My definition of justice is let the process play out and we'll see what happens in a courtroom."